CodeKing95/CodeKing95/README.md

  💻 Software Developer

-• I'm passionate about turning ideas into impactful software solutions.
-With a strong foundation in full-stack development, I enjoy exploring new technologies and building software projects that solve real-world problems.
+• I enjoy Web Development on my first day during programming class, I like about turning ideas into impactful software solutions.
+I was able to learn more about Frontend and backend development, built projects and this has given me a strong foundation foundation in full-stack development.
+I enjoy exploring new technologies and building software projects that solve real-world problems.

  🎓 Background: